duckAsteroid/velociwraptor/README.md

 Getting Started
 ---------------

 Let's start with a simple "hello world" example.

-We run `velociwraptor` and ask it to use a GitHub repository `duckAsteroid/hello-world/master` is shorthand for the `master` branch of the https://github.com/duckAsteroid/hello-world repository.
+We will use `velociwraptor` with the worlds most simplistic template.
 This template only contains one file `hello.txt`.
 ```text
 C:\velociwraptor-example>velociwraptor -g duckAsteroid/hello-world/master
 ```
+We asked velociwraptor to use a template in a GitHub repository `duckAsteroid/hello-world/master` this is shorthand for the `master` branch of the https://github.com/duckAsteroid/hello-world repository.

-Velociwraptor is in interactive mode, so it prompts us to confirm the greeting we would like to see "templated" into `hello.txt`...
+Velociwraptor is in interactive mode, it prompts us to confirm the greeting we would like to see "templated" into `hello.txt`...
 ```text
 Velociwraptor v0.0.1